Caroline Kennedy: Education and personal life

 Kennedy began her education with kindergarten classes in the White House organized by her mother.
 Before the family's move to New York, Kennedy was registered at Stone Ridge School of the Sacred Heart.
 She attended the Brearley School and Convent of the Sacred Heart in Manhattan, and later graduated in 1975 from Concord Academy in Massachusetts.
 Kennedy was a photographer's assistant at the 1976 Winter Olympics in Innsbruck, Austria.
 In 1977, she worked as a summer intern at the New York Daily News, earning $156 a week ($ in dollars), "fetching coffee for harried editors and reporters, changing typewriter ribbons and delivering messages."
 Kennedy reportedly "sat on a bench alone for two hours the first day before other employees even said hello to her"; and, according to Richard Licata, a former News reporter, "Everyone was too scared."
 Kennedy also wrote for Rolling Stone about visiting Graceland shortly after the death of Elvis Presley.

-In 1980, Kennedy earned a Bachelor of Arts degree from Radcliffe College of Harvard University in fine arts.
+In 1980, Kennedy earned a Bachelor of Arts degree from Harvard University's Radcliffe College in fine arts, including courses on ancient Greek art, architecture and literature.
 During college, she had "considered becoming a photojournalist, but soon realized she could never make her living observing other people because they were too busy watching her."
 After graduating, Kennedy was hired as a research assistant in the Film and Television Department of the Metropolitan Museum of Art in New York.
 She later became a "liaison officer between the museum staff and outside producers and directors shooting footage at the museum", helping coordinate the Sesame Street special Don't Eat the Pictures.
+For the television special, Kennedy was credited as coordinating producer for the museum.

 On December 4, 1984, Kennedy was threatened when a man telephoned the museum and stated his name and address while reporting that a bomb had been planted there.
 Three days later, he was arrested for the threat.
 In 1988, Kennedy earned a Juris Doctor from Columbia Law School, graduating in the top 10 percent of her class.
 The following year, Kennedy passed the New York State bar exam.